orthecreedence/drakma-async/README.md

 Documentation
 -------------
-`drakma-async:http-request` takes the same arguments as [drakma:http-request](http://weitz.de/drakma/#http-request), and does its absolute best to have the exact same behavior.
+`drakma-async:http-request` takes the same arguments as [drakma:http-request](http://weitz.de/drakma/#http-request), and does its absolute best to have the exact same behavior, except instead of returning the values of the HTTP request made, it returns a [cl-async future](http://orthecreedence.github.com/cl-async/future) that is finished with the values of the HTTP request.

 Here's a simple usage example (using the [cl-async future macros](http://orthecreedence.github.com/cl-async/future#nicer-syntax)):